-Motley Fool Portfolios is the better choice for most investors.
-At $3,999/year, it delivers Tom Gardner’s complete real-money playbook—35 portfolios, 10+ monthly picks, daily Moneyball recommendations, and white-glove support.
-That’s roughly 85-90% of what Motley Fool One offers at 29% of the cost.
+If you are already at this altitude, Portfolios is the better choice for most.
+At $3,999/year you get Tom Gardner’s real-money playbook — 35 portfolios, 10+ monthly picks, daily Moneyball, white-glove support.
+That is most of what One sells at 29% of the invoice.

 Motley Fool Portfolios vs Motley Fool One: Side-by-Side